derektan95/legged_gym/README.md

     - Clone this repository
    - `cd legged_gym && pip install -e .`

+**NOTE:** In newer version of Nvidia PhysX simulator, we will need to have CUDA 11.4.
+Instead running the above commands to install dependencies, please run `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`.
+Alternatively, you can visit `https://pytorch.org/get-started/locally/` for the installation command.

 ### CODE STRUCTURE ###
 1. Each environment is defined by an env file (`legged_robot.py`) and a config file (`legged_robot_config.py`).
 The config file contains two classes: one conatianing all the environment parameters (`LeggedRobotCfg`) and one for the training parameters (`LeggedRobotCfgPPo`).
 2. Both env and config classes use inheritance.